The Sydney Cove Collection

 This includes parts of the ship, material used on board by the officers and crew, and importantly, examples of most cargo carried on board.

-This cargo includes pottery, Chinese porcelain dinnerware, salted meat, leather, leather shoes, spices, indigo and other luxury goods and very large quantities of alcohol such as rum and gin in bottles and barrels.
+This cargo includes pottery, Chinese porcelain dinnerware, salted meat, leather, leather shoes, spices, Prussian blue dye and other luxury goods and very large quantities of alcohol, such as rum and gin in bottles and barrels.
 Due to the way the alcohol was bottled, some original beer or wine has survived 220 years under the sea.

-While QVMAG has an extensive amount of objects from the wreck, much of it such as remaining hull timbers and cannons remain on the sea floor.
+While QVMAG keeps a collection of a large number of objects from the wreck, much of the ship, including hull timbers, cannons and parts of its remaining cargo, remain on the sea floor.

 Brewers at James Squire's Malt Shovel Brewery rose to the challenge of creating a beer from yeast that had a mind of its own.
-After some trial and error using modern brewing techniques to craft the centuries-old yeast, the team has delivered a Porter-style beer with hints of blackcurrant and spices, giving it a rich and smooth taste.
+After some trial and error using modern brewing techniques to craft the centuries-old yeast, the team delivered a Porter-style beer with hints of blackcurrant and spices, giving it a rich and smooth taste.
 This was released in 2018.